-Only stockholders of record of the Company's Class A common stock at the close of business on Wednesday, February 20, 2013, which is the "record date," are entitled to notice of, and to vote at, the annual meeting.
+Only stockholders of record of the Company's Class A common stock at the close of business on February 18, 2015, which is the "record date," are entitled to notice of, and to vote at, the Annual Meeting.
 Shares that may be voted include shares that are held (1) directly by the stockholder of record, and (2) beneficially through a broker, bank or other nominee.
-Each share of our Class A common stock is entitled to one vote on each matter submitted for a vote at the annual meeting.
+Each share of our Class A common stock is entitled to one vote on each matter submitted for a vote at the Annual Meeting.

-As of the record date, there were approximately 85,596,463 shares of our Class A common stock issued and outstanding and entitled to be voted at the annual meeting.
+As of the record date, there were approximately 83,564,556 shares of our Class A common stock issued and outstanding and entitled to be voted at the Annual Meeting.
+Any shares held in treasury on the record date are not considered outstanding and will not be voted.